 Tip 3: Listen to all of their music or podcasts

 If you have a podcaster or musician friend, they will likely have an audio catalog stored somewhere on the web.
 You will probably find their episodes on Apple Podcasts, Stitcher, Podcast Addicts, or another streaming podcast site for podcasters.
 A musician is likelier to have their songs and albums on Bandcamp, Spotify, or Soundcloud websites.

 Spotify pays musicians cents per play.

 A secret benefit

 You should know that listening to the whole song or podcast carries the same benefits as listed in tip two.
 Plus, some websites, such as Spotify, give the artist a few cents per song play.
 So be sure to listen to the entire song or podcast until the very last second.
-Listening to a podcast can support a friend’s small business without buying anything and can help them make money, too.
+Listening to a podcast can support small businesses without buying anything and can help them make money, too.

-I also suggest that you make a playlist of your favorite local musicians or podcasters.
-This way, you can stream your friends on any long car ride or while you’re doing chores around the house.
+I suggest you make a playlist of your favorite local musicians or podcasters.
+This way, you can stream your friends on any long car ride or while doing chores around the house.
 Playing their content in the background is a great way to introduce friends or family members to their music or podcast.

 Tip 4: Leave them a great review

-Leaving a review is one of the best ways to support a friend’s small business without buying anything.
+Leaving a review is one of the best ways to support a small business without buying anything.
 An online review carries the same weight in today’s digital economy as a family member’s recommendation.
 When you offer a review of their business, music, or podcast, you help them build trust and authority online.
 Your online review can help a potential customer or listener decide to invest their time and money in your friend.